Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Conclusion

 \section{Conclusion}

-We have shown that quantile balancing --- a simple modification of the popular ZSB \cite{zsb2019} sensitivity analysis --- is feasible, robust, and sharp.
-This new sensitivity analysis for IPW is based on novel partial identification results for Tan \cite{tan2006}'s marginal sensitivity model.
+We have shown that quantile balancing --- a simple modification of the popular ZSB sensitivity analysis --- is feasible, robust, and sharp.
+This new sensitivity analysis for IPW is based on novel partial identification results for \cite{tan2006}'s marginal sensitivity model.

 We will point to several interesting directions for future work.
 While our partial identification results focus on counterfactual means and a few treatment effects, it should be possible to extend our partial identification results to more complex estimands of the type considered in \cite{kallus2018interval, kallus2020confoundingrobust, confounding_robust_policy_improvement, kallus_zhou2020, causal_rule_ensemble}.
 Perhaps a similarly compact sensitivity analysis could even apply to dynamic treatment regimes.
-In addition, while our identification arguments generalize to any sensitivity assumption that only restricts the propensity score in a pointwise fashion (i.e. $e_{\min}(x) \leq e_0(x, u) \leq e_{\max}(x)$), the practicality of our sensitivity analysis and its theoretical properties rely on the marginal sensitivity model quite heavily.
+Future work could also investigate data-compatibility in the finite population model.
+In addition, while our IPW identification arguments generalize to any sensitivity assumption that only restricts the propensity score in a pointwise fashion (i.e. $e_{\min}(x) \leq e_0(x, u) \leq e_{\max}(x)$), the practicality of our sensitivity analysis and its theoretical properties rely on the marginal sensitivity model quite heavily.
 It would be interesting to see if a practical and sharp sensitivity analysis could be developed for other sensitivity assumptions in this class.